0xflux/0xflux.github.io/getting-started/install.md

   - If you wish to manually change the above, you will need to do so in the `docker-compose.yml` and `nginx/nginx.conf`.
 - Client: This build pipeline pulls in the client and shared crates.

+Whilst we include the `--build` flag for ensuring changes make it to the container, if you are simply stopping and starting the containers after the first build with NO changes to pass over (e.g. you didn't change the C2 profile), then you can start the container the usual way, without having to wait for the build process.
+This flag is ONLY for when you wish to ensure changes are pushed into the container.

 ## Profiles

 Before you can build the server, you must have a profile in the following directory: `c2/profiles/`, it can be named anything, but it must be a `.toml` file.